 04 Oct Anxiety

 Anxiety is a warning signal that affects your body.
-It gives you an internal sense of dread.
+It is an unsettling feeling that can be hard to describe, like an internal sense of dread.
 Some anxiety is proportional to what you are experiencing.
 But when anxiety starts to trouble you, it feels like having a smoke detector above the toaster – there are a lot of false alarms.

 “Evolution favours an anxious gene” – Aaron Beck